sddevelopment-be/penguin-pragmatic-patterns/content/practices/personal_productivity_flow.md

 +++
-title = "Organize your workflow" author = "Stijn Dejongh" problem = "You find it difficult to remember what you want to achieve, and are distrought by the amount of tasks you have yet to finish." description = "Implement a personalized workflow to organize, prioritize, and complete tasks" categories = [
+title = "Organize your workflow" author = "Stijn Dejongh" problem = "You find it difficult to remember what you want to achieve, and are distraught by the amount of tasks you have yet to finish." description = "Implement a personalized workflow to organize, prioritize, and complete tasks" categories = [
     "productivity",